 The Ministry of Health (MOH): According to the Law on GMOs, the MOH is the umbrella ministry and coordinating body for all biotechnology issues.
-According to the Food Act, the MOH is responsible for all issues relating to food, foodstuff, and feed containing biotechnology content to include inspections.
-Additionally, the Law on GMOs proscribes that

-MOH oversee the usage and inspection of GE products in cosmetics, pharmaceutical products, and products for human health protection.
-Furthermore, Croatian Law on the Application of EU Regulation 1829/2003 names the Ministry of Health as the lead Ministry for implementation of the mentioned EU Regulations, although sometimes the Ministry of Agriculture has to be consulted.
+According to the Food Act, the MOH is responsible for all issues relating to food, foodstuff, and feed containing biotechnology.
+Additionally, the Law on GMOs proscribes that MOH oversee the usage of GE products in cosmetics, pharmaceutical products, and products for human health protection.
+Furthermore, Croatian Law on the Application of EU Regulation 1829/2003 names the Ministry of Health as the lead Ministry for implementation of the mentioned EU Regulations, although sometimes the Ministry of Agriculture must be consulted